mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 **SELECT A FLAG SHIP**
 Before the battle, each side must select its flag ship.
-A flag ship must be equipped with a command bridge and contains a fleet’s commanding officer and staff.
+A flag ship must be equipped with a command bridge and contains a fleet's commanding officer and staff.
 As long as the flag ship remains in the battle, its fleet receives DM+1 during the Morale check that is made each round.
 Keep in mind that neither side in a fleet battle